wchorski/dg-pywrite/src/site/notes/developer/Digital Gardening/Obisidan Digital Garden.md

 ---
-{"dg-publish":true,"permalink":"/developer/Digital Gardening/Obisidan Digital Garden/","tags":["html","SSG","obsidian","markdown","#selfhosted"],"noteIcon":""}
+{"dg-publish":true,"permalink":"/developer/Digital Gardening/Obisidan Digital Garden/","tags":["html","SSG","obsidian","markdown","#selfhosted"]}
 ---

-[[ole.dev)](https://dg-docs.ole.dev/\|Digital Garden - Publish Obsidian Notes For Free (ole.dev)]] is an app that builds a static site with the help of your Obsidian markdown files, and styles.
+[Digital Garden - Publish Obsidian Notes For Free](https://dg-docs.ole.dev/) is an app that builds a static site with the help of your Obsidian markdown files, and styles.
 This tool has great support for popular plugins like
 - mermaidjs
 - excalidraw
 - dataview